Please note as of 1st April 2021 we will no longer take prescription requests over the telephone.

 Please note once you have registered for Patient Access the practice does not store your password or security questions.
 If you need to reset these please click on Help on the Patient Access homepage.
 The practice can only reset your account.
 This requires you to provide a further copy of your ID to our reception desk.

 The NHS App lets you book GP appointments, order repeat prescriptions and access a range of other healthcare services.
+For this app you do not need to come into the practice with ID.
 For more information please click on https://www.nhs.uk/apps-library/nhs-app/

 Electronic Prescribing Service